babaksoft/LangCoach/README.md

 ## Story 5 : As a learner, I want to start a quiz with flexible options, so that I can assess my reading and writing skill

-## Story 6 : As a tool admin, I want to define topic-based words in bulk mode by importing from a CSV, so that I can quickly augment progressive dictionary
+## Story 6 : As a tool admin, I want to define topic-based words and phrases in bulk mode by importing from a CSV, so that I can quickly augment progressive dictionary

 ## Story 7 : As a learner, I want to quickly lookup a specific verb conjugation, so that I can review and use correct forms in my writing or speaking activities